Cheng-SG/RadioBSL/README.txt

                 cd YOUR_PROGRAM_FOLDER  && make telosb
                 Radio-bsl.py /dev/ttyUSB0 5

-More usage information about the Radio-bsl.py script can be find by just run the script with no input.
+More usage information about the Radio-bsl.py script can be find by just run the script with no parameter.
 It can allow you to change the destination ID, program a specific HEX file to Remote mote, and Setup an mote as Bridge.
 Email to: Cheng Li (vivid8710@gmail.com) for more help.